Welcome to Day 4 of Christmas Week. This annual event was started in 2012, and…

 Then as I was trying to carefully fill and crimp the seams, the filling was just everywhere!
 The seam wouldn’t stay closed and I had more chocolate on myself more than on the bread.
 So you know what I did?
-I said F-it!
-Whiped my frustration away and just kneaded the filling INTO the bread!
-That’s what I did and I stuck to it!
-Genius right?
+I wiped my frustration away and just kneaded the filling INTO the bread!

 But I was still determined to fill my darn strands.
 I wanted to fill them damnit!
 And again, my seam wouldn’t close and my visions of another gorgeously braided challah were destroyed.
 I looked at my “hot-mess” challah and cried a single tear and moved on, because gosh-darnit, this was MY challah and I was going to tell IT what to do.
 So, I rolled it in a turbon.
 I present to you, turbon challah.